much like a field of thorns only troubles those who bleed.”

 surprise.

-uh…” Eena faltered, fearing she had divulged too much information.
+well, uh…” Eena faltered, fearing she had divulged too much information.

 “It’s